asyncapi/website/pages/blog/march-2021-at-asyncapi.md

 #### Do we need to sign some CLA now to contribute

 We do not need a contributor license agreement (CLA) on repositories for our tools.
 We might need to set up [EasyCLA](https://easycla.lfx.linuxfoundation.org/#/) for the repository where we have the specification.
 We need to clarify it in the long run—nothing to worry about until we set it up.
-In the end, the only reason to set it up is to secure the community from a situation that some contributor (or his company) claims rights to some part of the specification they contributed to.
+In the end, the only reason to set it up is to secure the community from a situation that some contributor (or their company) claims rights to some part of the specification they contributed to.

 #### How much money you need

 Glad you asked.
 We joined the foundation with an open governance model that favors active contributors over sponsors.
 As a result, we do not have a setup where we can assure significant income in exchange for voting rights.
 In other words, we do not have a financial founding associated with joining the foundation.
 We still need your financial support.
 Go to our [Open Collective profile](https://opencollective.com/asyncapi) and drop some coins.
-Let us know if I can help to peach about AsyncAPI in your company for some extra money.
+Let us know if I can help to preach about AsyncAPI in your company for some extra money.

 #### How can we help